ShayanNadeem08/Gesture-Control-PC/README.md

 A deep learning-based real-time hand gesture recognition system optimized for gaming applications.
 This project enhances user experience by replacing traditional input devices with natural hand movements.

 ### Run
+app/app.exe is the executable.
+Run it by double clicking or run one of the following commands in this directory:

 Run:
 ```
 ./run/gui